Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Introduction

 \section{Introduction}

 Recent advances in language models (LMs) have demonstrated significant capability improvements in diverse natural language processing tasks.
 This expansion in capability has primarily been enabled by training on Internet-scale corpora.
+While LMs generate fluent, plausible text, the outputs are not always grounded in the facts of a situation.
 As AI tooling improves professional workflows, rigorous evaluation is imperative to understand the domain-specific model capability.

-Traditional multiple choice question (MCQ) benchmarks such as MMLU~\cite{DBLP:journals/corr/abs-2009-03300} offer valuable general insights into model performance, but are static, public, and limited in scope.
+Traditional multiple choice question (MCQ) benchmarks such as MMLU~\citep{DBLP:journals/corr/abs-2009-03300} offer valuable general insights into model performance, but are static, public, and limited in scope.
 The fact that these benchmarks are static and public---and therefore can appear in training data---is a significant weakness.
-Combined with the human effort required to construct new high quality tests~\cite{HumanityLastExam}, it is unlikely evaluation construction can keep pace with LM development.
+Combined with the human effort required to construct new high quality tests~\citep{HumanityLastExam}, it is unlikely evaluation construction can keep pace with LM development.
 This scaling challenge is especially acute for domain-specific professional applications, where the general benchmarks provide limited insight.
 Unfortunately, creating expert-validated benchmarks for every domain is impractical.
 New automated methods must generate accurate, comprehensive, diagnostically relevant evaluations grounded in authoritative corpora with minimal human intervention beyond document selection.

 We propose an novel automated methodology for generating synthetic benchmarks grounded in authoritative documents.
 This approach reduces human effort and enables rapid adaptation to new domains by generating fact-based multiple choice or open-ended questions directly from appropriate grounding documents.
-This work is organized around three core questions: \begin{packed_enum} \item How can LMs extract relevant information and generate high-quality questions grounded in domain documents? \item Do these synthetic benchmarks replicate existing human-curated evaluations? \item What limitations require mitigation for successful synthetic data evaluation of LM capability? \end{packed_enum}
+This work is organized around three core questions: \begin{packed_enum} \item How can LMs extract relevant information and generate high-quality questions grounded in domain documents? \item Do these generative benchmarks replicate existing human-curated evaluations? \item What limitations require mitigation for successful synthetic data evaluation of LM capability? \end{packed_enum}